wffls/waffles/docs/resources/augeas.shellvar.md

 ## Description

-Manages simple kv settings in a file.
+Manages simple k=v settings in a file.

 ## Parameters